By Joanna Pruess and Neva Cochran, MS, RD, LD

 Tea for Teeth

 In 2010, Japanese researchers reported at least one cup of green tea per day was associated with significantly decreased odds for tooth loss.
 Other studies have suggested tea may lower the pH of the tooth surface, suppressing the growth of periodontal bacteria.
 A more likely reason for tea’s anti-cariogenic effect is its fluoride content.
 Tea usually is brewed with fluoridated water and the tea plant naturally accumulates fluoride from the soil.

 Tea and Weight Loss

 Evidence supporting tea as a weight-loss aid is based mainly on studies that used tea extracts (ECGC and other catechins, flavanols, polyphenols and caffeine).
 These results may not be directly applicable to brewed tea consumed in normal amounts.

 Tea and Hydration

 The caffeine content of tea varies widely depending on the kind of tea used and the way in which it is brewed.
-Typical levels for tea are less than half that of coffee, ranging from 20mg to 60mg per 8 ounces (compared to 50mg to 300mg in coffee).
-Studies found no negative effects on hydration with intakes of up to 400mg of caffeine per day (the amount in about seven cups of the strongest brewed tea).
+Typical levels for tea are less than half that of coffee, ranging from 20 to 60 milligrams per 8 ounces (compared to 50 to 300 milligrams in coffee).
+Studies found no negative effects on hydration with intakes of up to 400 milligrams of caffeine per day (the amount in about seven cups of the strongest brewed tea).